alejandroliu/ashlib/API-doc.md

 #### OPTIONS

+* -D -- if specified, containing directory is created.
 * --mode=mode -- mode to set permissions to.
 * --user=user -- set ownership to user
 * --group=group -- set group to group